MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples-and-solutions/copilot-chat.md

 ---
-title: Copilot Chat Sample App
+title: Get started using Chat Copilot
-description: Copilot Chat sample app
+description: Learn how to use the Chat Copilot reference app to build your own integrated large language model chatbot.
 author: smonroe
 ms.topic: samples
 ms.author: smonroe
 ms.date: 04/07/2023
 ms.service: mssearch
 ---
-# Copilot Chat Sample App
+# Chat Copilot

 [!INCLUDE [subheader.md](../includes/pat_large.md)]

-The Copilot Chat sample allows you to build your own integrated large language model chatbot.
+The Chat Copilot reference app allows you to build your own integrated large language model chatbot.
 This is an enriched intelligence app, with multiple dynamic components including command messages, user intent, and memories.

 The chat prompt and response will evolve as the conversation between the user and the application proceeds.
 This chat experience uses a chat plugin containing multiple functions that work together to construct the final prompt for each exchange.